aws-samples/sample-cv-image-verification/README.md

 ### Verification Jobs
 Automated processes that evaluate collections against items using:
 - AI/LLM analysis (Claude, etc.) for intelligent image assessment
+- Ability to execute internet searches if required to look up more information if needed
 - Confidence scoring and reasoning
 - Cost tracking for AI processing
 - Detailed logging and audit trails